VictoriaBros/opq-js/README.md

 ## Quick Start

-Constructing queries for OpenSearch index has never been this easy. opq provides queries that can be used to construct simple and complex JSON query for OpenSearch.
+Constructing queries for OpenSearch index has never been this simplified. opq provides queries that can be used to construct simple, complex and custom JSON queries for OpenSearch.

 See example: [match.js](./examples/match.js)